RiyaJ2311/RiyaJ2311/README.md

 # Hi, I'm Riya 👋

-I'm a product designer who builds in code.
+I'm a product designer who builds.
 Most of my work lives at the intersection of AI, UX, and real activation outcomes, not just pretty prototypes that die in Figma.

 Here's how I think about what I do: idea → prototype in code → measure impact → refine or kill fast.
 That loop is everything.
 On most projects, I'm sitting between PM, engineering, and users, making sure whatever we ship is both shippable and actually worth shipping.